I used to believe I had to shout.

 He sees the sore shoulder I never mentioned.

-He sees when I hold the steering wheel a little tighter.
+He sees when I hold the steering wheel tight.

 He sees when I’m pulling away.